opattison/newbound-warm-syntax/README.md

 ### Not using Atom?

-Use the `colors.yml` file with hex color values with [Base16 Builder](https://github.com/chriskempson/base16-builder) to generate a theme for a different text editor.
+Use the `colors.yml` file with [Base16 Builder](https://github.com/chriskempson/base16-builder) to generate a theme for a different text editor.
 This theme was created by hand, so results may vary from this implementation.

 ---